Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Material and Instrumental Considerations

-The residue shown in Figure \ref{fig:fig2}b-d likely arises from the PDMS used to transfer hBN flakes.
-A wide body of literature describes how contamination arising from polymer-assisted transfer techniques of 2D materials is a pervasive issue for the field, and hBN is no exception \cite{Bhatia2024ANitride, Cheliotis2024AMaterials, Jain2018MinimizingPDMS, Jang2023AGraphene}.
-Energy dispersive x-ray spectroscopy (EDS) maps confirm the presence of silicon, carbon and oxygen species, which is consistent with the composition of PDMS (see Fig.~\ref{fig:fig2}h-j and Fig.~\FigEDSSpectra\ in the Supporting Information) and previous work \cite{Bhatia2024ANitride}.
+The residue shown in Figure \ref{fig:fig2}b-d likely arises from the PDMS polymer used to transfer hBN flakes onto the substrates.
+A wide body of literature describes how contamination arising from polymer-assisted transfer techniques of 2D materials is a pervasive issue for the field \cite{Bhatia2024ANitride, Cheliotis2024AMaterials, Jain2018MinimizingPDMS, Jang2023AGraphene}.
+Energy dispersive x-ray spectroscopy (EDS) maps confirm the presence of silicon, carbon and oxygen species, which is consistent with the chemical composition of PDMS (see Fig.~\ref{fig:fig2}h-j and Fig.~\FigEDSSpectra\ in the Supporting Information).
 Moreover, all three maps appear to be spatially correlated with the contaminated (dark) areas in the corresponding brightfield scanning TEM (BF STEM) image (Fig.~\ref{fig:fig2}k).

-In an effort to understand how electron irradiation and changes to surface contaminants impact optical activity, Sample A was also studied with PL microscopy before and after TEM imaging.
-It is worth noting that the 80kV accelerating voltage used here exceeds the knock-on energies of boron and nitrogen \cite{Keneipp2024NanoscaleBeam, Kotakoski2010ElectronMonolayers, Dai2023EvolutionNitride, Gilbert2017FabricationNitride}.
-Therefore when considering the effect of electron irradiation on optical activity, we cannot rule out the possibility that a combination of changes in contamination structure and changes in hBN's lattice may both play a role.
+In recent related work, we used electron energy loss spectroscopy (EELS) and aberration corrected STEM to study the composition and spatial distribution of surface contamination that results from transfer of hBN using PDMS and poly bis-A carbonate (PC) polymers \cite{Bhatia2024ANitride}.
+We found that both transfer methods yield flakes with significant and comparable residue, underscoring the importance of further research to improve transfer methods and to establish reliable cleaning protocols.